 o CoE for Green Transportation Network (GREET) at Central Institute of Plastics Engineering & Technology (CIPET), Chennai

 o CoE for Advanced Polymeric Materials at IIT, Delhi

 o CoE on Sustainable Green Materials at CIPET, Bhubaneswar

 o CoE for Sustainable Polymers at IIT, Guwahati.

-· A financial support of 50% of total project cost is being provided subject to an upper limit of USD 0.9 million over a period of three years.
+· A financial support of 50% of the total project cost is being provided subject to an upper limit of USD 0.9 million over a period of three years.

-· Provision of Grant-in-aid to educational/research institutes for setting up Centre of Excellence (CoE) with a view to improve existing petrochemicals technology and promote development of new applications of polymers and plastics.
+· Provision of Grant-in-aid to educational/research institutes for setting up Centre of Excellence (CoE) with a view to improve existing petrochemicals technology and promote the development of new applications of polymers and plastics.

 · To strengthen civil and technical infrastructure, research and development capacities and academic and training initiatives, budgetary allocations are made towards CIPET (Central Institute of Plastic Engineering and Technology)